cuthbertLab/emmsap/README.md

 # emmsap

-EMMSAP: Electronic Medieval Music Score Archive Project Copyright © 2013-25, Michael Scott Asato Cuthbert
+EMMSAP: Electronic Medieval Music Score Archive Project Copyright © 2013-26, Michael Scott Asato Cuthbert

 (Access to this repository before 5 December 2024 was subject to the signing of an access agreement)

-Data on 5 December 2024 is released (under the BSD 3-clause license) but subject to and with the understanding that some encoding relies on the concept of scholarly Fair Use of in-copyright transcriptions, and therefore is limited to use for transformative and research purposes and not for performances or for republishing purposes or for any other usage which would interfere with the rights of (a) composers (they're long dead! whew) (b) editors and/or (c) publishers.
+Data from 5 December 2024 onward released (under the BSD 3-clause license) but subject to and with the understanding that some encoding relies on the concept of scholarly Fair Use of in-copyright transcriptions, and therefore is limited to use for transformative and research purposes and not for performances or for republishing purposes or for any other usage which would interfere with the rights of (a) composers (they're long dead! whew) (b) editors and/or (c) publishers.